iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 > Very easily understood and concise information explained simple and clearly.
 I would urge anyone I know to use this app to track and trace to protect the most vulnerable in not just our community, but our own families and friends!!<br> :date: __2020-10-25 13:23:33__

-> YES I KNOW ITS MENT TO PROTECT SCOTLAND FROM COVID BUT im 12 in secondary school and This app was recommended by google play its self it said Pegi 3 so i downloaded it yesterday i forgot about then went back into it today and it came with two options im over 16 or under i said under as I am it said you are not entitled to use this app so undownload it so i did the point to this is *what is the point of making this a pegi 3 and only 16 are entitled to use this app* Thank you goodbye.............<br> :date: __2020-10-22 22:52:46__

 #### 3-star reviews